 Large local major schemes

 Large local major schemes (LLM) schemes are worth over £50m.
-Three of these have also been submitted to the Department of Transport, these are: A38 Manadon Interchange, M5 jct 28 Cullompton and A39 Walton Ashcott Bypass
+Three of these have also been submitted to the Department for Transport (DfT), these are: A38 Manadon Interchange, M5 jct 28 Cullompton and A39 Walton Ashcott Bypass.
+The A38 Manadon interchange has been given the green light by the DfT to move into co-development phase.

 A38 Manadon interchange